 Maximum simultaneous visitors (uncached): 11

-The server I tested can handle a maximum of 11 concurrent users with reasonable response times.
-This is equal to most other control panels out there.
+Both servers I tested can handle a maximum of 11 concurrent users with reasonable response times.
+This is equal to or better than most other control panels out there.

-Using the performance tools from Sucuri, the lowest time to first byte value was 21ms.
-Speaking about rapid.
+Using the performance tools from Sucuri, the lowest time to first byte value was 74ms, which is a good value.
+The average TTFB for all locations worldwide was 0,531 seconds.

-Pingdom load times from the closest location (Frankfurt) averaged 0.573 seconds.
+Pingdom load times from the closest location (Frankfurt) averaged 0.471- 0.573 seconds.
+When caching was turned off, the load time increased to 0,77 seconds.

 WP Performance Test Score: 846 queries / second

-On WebPageTest, the page loaded on average in 5.55 seconds and with GTMetrix, it loaded within 6 seconds on average.
+On WebPageTest, the page loaded on average in 5.55 seconds and with GTMetrix, it had very irregular loading times, ranging from 1.9 to 6 seconds.

 That is a big deviation from the usual figures and also doesn’t reflect the other metrics well.